 This is not a difficult puzzle that would nevertheless engage your mind for a while.

-You have to move 3 matchsticks in the figure made up of 4 squares and reduce the number of squares to 3 with no stick left hanging.
+Part I: Move 3 matchsticks in a larger square figure made up 4 smaller squares and reduce the number of squares to 3.

 We'll first take up an analytical approach to arrive at conclusions based on matchstick puzzle concepts and deductive reasoning.